-Climate: Switzerland renews contribution to climate fund for developing countries - SWI swissinfo.ch
+Switzerland renews contribution to climate fund for developing countries - SWI swissinfo.ch

-Climate: Switzerland renews contribution to climate fund for developing countries
+Switzerland renews contribution to climate fund for developing countries

 Switzerland will contribute CHF135 million ($149.39 million) over the next four years to the Green Climate Fund, which helps developing countries to work towards international climate goals, the Swiss Federal Council said on Wednesday.

-The sum is Switzerland’s second replenishment for the fund for the years 2024 to 2027, the council said in a statement.
+The sum is Switzerland’s second replenishment for the fund for the years 2024 to 2027, the government said in a statement.
 “This decision demonstrates the Federal Council’s commitment to addressing the growing challenges of climate change and the urgent need for action,” it said.

 +Landmark ruling: Switzerland’s climate policy violates human rights